SNEX0/zenith-injector/README.md

 # FAQ
 1. Injection fails?
 Maybe your DLL is broken or the injection method is not supported by the cheat
+2. Steam crashes while using VAK.dll?
+Run the injector as admin

+This doesn't help?
+Open an issue